-Mandatory Meeting: A mandatory meeting for all goat exhibitors will be August 29, 2017 or August 31, 2017 to review rules and questions concerning the goat show.
+Mandatory Meeting: A mandatory meeting for all goat_exhibitors will be September 9, 2019 and September 12th, 2019 to review rules and questions concerning the goat show.
 This meeting will be held at the Agricultural Center in Bartow.
-Exhibitors failing to attend one of the mandatory meetings will be fined \$25.00 for non attendance.
-This fine is to be paid with the online entry due November 3, 2017.
+All exhibitors failing to attend one of the mandatory meetings will be fined \$25.00 for non-attendance.
+This fine is to be paid with the online entry due November 1, 2019.
 NO ADMITTANCE AFTER DOORS ARE CLOSED.